Stephen Saad (55)

 Appointed: April 2019

-Ben joined Standard Corporate and Merchant Bank in 1985 and, after having fulfilled various leadership roles in corporate and investment banking, was appointed as Chief Executive in 2001.
-In March 2013, Ben was appointed as Co-Chief Executive Officer of the Standard Bank Group Limited, a position he retired from on 31 December 2018.
-He currently serves as a non-executive director on the board of ICBC Standard Bank Plc and Stanbic IBTC Holdings Plc and as an independent non-executive director on the board of JSE Limited.
+Ben joined Standard Merchant Bank in 1985 and, after having fulfilled various leadership roles in corporate and investment banking, was appointed as Chief Executive of Standard Bank Corporate and Investment Banking in 2001.
+In March 2013, Ben was appointed as Co-Chief Executive Officer of the Standard Bank Group Limited, and he retired from The Standard Bank Group on 31 December 2018.
+He currently serves as a non-executive director on the board of ICBC Standard Bank Plc, Stanbic IBTC Holdings Plc and Stanbic IBTC Bank Plc and as an independent non-executive director on the board of JSE Limited.
 He is a member of the Institute of Directors of Southern Africa and served on the board of the International Institute of Finance.
 Ben is a member of the Audit & Risk Committee.

 Themba Mkhwanazi (49)